ScazLab/ur_control_wrapper/README.md

 To run the demo, launch: `demo.launch` or run demo.py directly with rosrun if ur_control_warpper.launch already launched.

+## new functions to be documented:
+- set trajectory
+- add plane

 ## Notes:

 local_ip in connect.py needs to be updated if used on a different computer